The beloved Civil War song Tenting Tonight captured the war-weariness of the homesick soldier, but it was written by a draftee who never fought.

-Walter Kittredge was a 29-year-old concert singer with the famous Hutchinson Family Singers when he got his draft notice in 1863.
+Kittredge was 29 and singing with the famous Hutchinson Family Singers when he got his draft notice in 1863.

-Kittredge was keenly disturbed about getting drafted.
-The night before he was to report for the draft, a haunting melody ran through his head.
+The night before he had to report for the draft, a haunting melody ran through his head.
 So did the words “tenting on the old campground.”

 He wrote the entire song and the lyrics that night at his home in Merrimack, N.H.

 Kittredge never had to fight in the Civil War because he was rejected by the surgeons at the draft board.
 Lucky for him, he'd had rheumatic fever as a child.

 The Hutchinsons learned Tenting Tonight and sang it at Old High Rock in Lynn, Mass.
 Their audience loved it.
 The next year a New York song firm published the song as sheet music.
 Within three months the company sold more than 10,000 copies, a huge hit for the time.

 Soldiers on both the North and the South sang Tenting Tonight at Civil War encampments.
 Fifty years after the war ended, tearful veterans sang Tenting Tonight when they gathered for reunions.
 They sang it at the Philadelphia Centennial of 1876 and the Great Soldiers' Reunion in Washington in 1892.

 Tenting Tonight just kept going.
 Roy Rogers sang it in the 1938 film Come on Rangers.
 Modernist composer Charles Ives quoted the song in his own work They Are There, a popular song during both world wars.
 Musicians still performed it to this day.

 Tenting Tonight has been called one of the nation’s first protest songs for its antiwar sentiment:

 Give us a song to cheer